This twilight session, in partnership with our friends from Show and Tell will explore the wonder of photography to support mental health.

 - Previous winner of the Show and Tell Exhibition and one of this year’s judges, 11 year old Adnan Islam

 - Wellbeing experts from Show and Tell

-Find out about how you can get involved with Show and Tell to improve mental health and wellbeing in your school and your chance to win the NSEAD prize pack – a feature in AD Magazine and a Cisco Mega-Pro studio photography equipment pack:
+Find out about how you can get involved with Show and Tell to improve mental health and wellbeing in your school and your chance to win the NSEAD prize pack, a Cisco Mega-Pro studio photography equipment pack:

 SLR Canon camera, reflector, tripod and light source with soft box and stand.

 The session is aimed at art and design educators in UK schools teaching children over 11 years old (from Year 6 upwards).

 Date: Thursday 9th June